Next Event - 'The Wright Stuff' - Dayton-Columbus - June 18 -21, 2018

 Sunday,May 21: Watchung Valley Golf Club – a Seth Raynor- Morning is a tour of USGA museum tour in Far Hills with play the Pynes Putting Course (inspired by the Himalayas in St. Andrews) followed by an afternoon round.

-Monday, May 22: Essex County Country Club in West Orange – a morning round at the oldest club in New Jersey – Raynor
+Monday, May 22: Essex County Country Club – the oldest club in New Jersey – Raynor

-Wednesday, May 24: Mountain Ridge Country Club in West Caldwell - with thanks to Society member Jamie Schachtel
+Wednesday, May 24: Mountain Ridge Country Club - with thanks to Society member Jamie Schachtel

-March 23-28 - The event is almost upon us.
-The Society will play San Jose Country Club on Thursday afternoon March 23, Timuquana Country Club on Friday afternoon with a club dinner, followed by Hyde Park Golf Club on Saturday, Mark Bostick Golf Club at the University of Florida in Sunday morning shotgun.
-Monday morning golf is a shotgun start at Sawgrass Country Club.
-A SAVE THE DATE email blast was sent on December 11.
-Registration forms with all details, including costs and a headquarters hotel, was emailed on January 2.
-We're indebted to Society Board member Derek Dobbs, and to Society members Joe Pesek, Jim Hoener, and Fred Seely for their invaluable assistance in arranging this event.
-The available times for San Jose CC on Thursday have been filled and a wait list has started in case of cancellations.
-The other four days of golf are marvelous and entries are still being accepted.
+The Society played San Jose Country Club on Thursday March 23, Timuquana Country Club on Friday afternoon with a club dinner, followed by Hyde Park Golf Club on Saturday, Mark Bostick Golf Club at the University of Florida on Sunday morning.
+Monday morning was a shotgun start at Sawgrass Country Club.
+We're indebted to Society members Fred Seely, Joe Pesek, and Jim Hoener.
+Society Board member Derek Dobbs also provided invaluable assistance in arranging this event.

 Spring Fling - Birmingham